wazuh/wazuh-documentation/source/user-manual/manager/output-options/manual-email-report/index.rst

   The minimum level you configured inside ``alerts`` section, will be also valid here.

-So, for example, if you configure your system to send an email once the rule 526 is triggered, if that rule has a level lower than the configured on the previous section the alert will not be sent.
+So, for example, if you configure your system to send an email when the rule 526 is triggered, if that rule has a level lower than the configured on the previous section the alert will not be sent.

 Email alert based on level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^